Sam-Dragon/docker/Docker-Notes.md

 - Portable artifact are stored in artifactory which could be easily shared and moved around

 > Container
-- Running instance of image
+- Running environment of image
 - It has **layers** of images. [applicaltion layer, linux layer]
+- It has virtual file system
+- It has port binded for communication
 - It makes development and deployment more efficient

 > Docker vs VM